Adyen/adyen-document-viewer/README.md

 ## Usage

-1. Create an instance of `AdyenDocumentViewer` using a `querySelector` string or `HTMLElement`
+1. The component requires an HTML element to render its contents.
+Create an instance of `AdyenDocumentViewer` and pass the HTML element itself or a `querySelector` string value which targets it

     ```js
     const documentViewer = new AdyenDocumentViewer('#test');
     ```

-2. Call the `render` method, passing the JSON as parameter
+2. Call the `render` method, and pass the document as parameter

     ```js
-    documentViewer.render(jsonResponse);
+    documentViewer.render(document);
     ```

 ## Styling